 In Chapters 3 and 4 you can find a list of publications and online resources which can help you to dig further into some aspects or topics of your interest.

-The information presented in the following pages was mostly collected between February and May 2015.
+The information presented in the following pages was mostly collected between February and May 2015, and updated in October-November 2017.